jacebalaron/HollowKnight.RandomizerMod/README.md

 ## Quality of Life

-- Salubra Notches: automatically gives you each Salubra charm notch upon acquiring the required number of charms.
-- Reduce Preloads: Only preload a single geo rock type; randomized geo rocks will all look like KP rocks instead of the correct original rock type.
+- Reduce Rock/Totem Preloads: Only preload a single geo rock/soul totem type; randomized geo rocks/soul totems will all look like KP rocks/generic totems instead of the correct original rock type.
 The game must be restarted for changes to this setting to take effect.
 - Early Geo: start the game with between 300 and 600 geo.
 - Extra Platforms: platforms in various places that prevent softlocks.
 For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
 - Recent Items: Display the last 5 randomized items collected
 - NPC Item Dialogue: certain checks (Cornifer maps, Nailmasters' nail arts, Nailmaster's Glory, Vengeful Spirit, Shade Soul, Descending Dark) will be given by the relevant NPCs instead of a shiny item on the ground.
-- Jiji Hints: trade a rancid egg for information on which areas contain which items.
-Hints are given for progression items, in the order that they were intended to be collected.
-Already obtained items are skipped.

 ## Randomization